BernieO/calcardbackup/README.md

 # calcardbackup

 This Bash script exports calendars and addressbooks from ownCloud/Nextcloud to .ics and .vcf files and saves them as a compressed file.
 Additional options are available.

 __IMPORTANT__: starting with version 0.8.0 there is no need anymore for a file with user credentials because *calcardbackup* creates backups by fetching the relevant data directly from the database.
+If only calendars/addressbooks of certain users shall be backed up, `users.txt` may still be used, but there is no need anymore to give passwords in this file.
-All users upgrading calcardbackup from a previous version to version 0.8.0 are advised to delete the file with users credentials - or at least remove the cleartext passwords from this file!
+__All users upgrading calcardbackup from a previous version to version 0.8.0 or above are strongly advised to delete the file with users credentials - or at least to remove the cleartext passwords from this file!__

 ## Requirements

 - local installation of ownCloud/Nextcloud >= 5.0 with MySQL/MariaDB, PostgreSQL or SQLite3
 - the user running the script needs to be able to read the full path to ownClouds/Nextclouds `config.php`, all used configuration files and to the script itself
 - *optional*: package `zip` to compress backup as zip-file  (instead of tar.gz)
-- *optional*: package `curl` when using option `-g` (which is not recommended!) to get calendars/addressbooks via http(s)
+- *optional*: package `curl` when using deprecated option `-g`

 ## Quick Installation Guide